 Market risk represents the risk of loss that may result from the change in value of a financial instrument due to fluctuations in its market price.
 Market price may be exacerbated in times of trading illiquidity when market participants refrain from transacting in normal quantities and/or at normal bid-offer spreads.
 The Company's exposure to market risk is primarily related to the fluctuation in the fair values of securities owned and sold, but not yet purchased and its role as a financial intermediary in customer trading and market making.
 Market risk is inherent in financial instruments and risks arise in options, warrants and derivative contracts from changes in the fair values of their underlying financial instruments.
-Securities sold, not yet purchased, at fair value represent obligations of the Company to deliver specified securities at a contracted price and thereby create a liability to purchase the securities at prevailing future market prices.
-The Company trades in equity securities as an active participant in both listed and OTC markets.
-The Company typically maintain securities in inventory to facilitate its market making activities and customer order flow.
+The Company trades in equity securities as an active participant in listed markets.
+The Company typically maintains securities in inventory to facilitate its market making activities and customer order flow.
 The Company may use a variety of risk management techniques and hedging strategies in the ordinary course of its trading business to manage its exposures.
 In connection with the Company's trading business, management also reviews reports appropriate to the risk profile of specific trading activities.
 Typically, market conditions are evaluated, and transaction details and securities positions are reviewed.
 These activities are intended to ensure that the Company's trading strategies are conducted within acceptable risk tolerance parameters, particularly when it commits its own capital to facilitate client trading.
 Activities include price verification procedures, position reconciliations and reviews of transaction booking.
 The Company believes that these procedures, which stress timely communications between traders, trading management and senior management, are important elements of the risk management process.